euro-cordex/data-processing-guide/chapter__evaluation.md

 be provided which is not inherent to the data product but an artefact through the interpolation procedure.

-Pay attention to different remapping methods for each variable!
+**Remapping** Pay attention to different remapping methods for each variable!
 Some methods preserve fluxes which is of importance e.g. for precipitation and wind but can result in strong gradients when remapping from a coarse to a higher resolved grid (conservative remapping), while other methods don't (see also RemappingMethods in the REMO-wiki).
 Remember to apply a height correction for temperature fields!